 “Disruption isn’t just doing things in a different way which doesn’t resonate or go any further – it’s about changing the game.” – James Kirkham, CFO, Copa90

 Disruptive brands place their consumers at the heart of their thinking.
 That is, with their product developments, customer care services and overall marketing strategies.
-Making real use of these innovative ideas helps to set new agendas in the market and lead other brands to adopt these changes, making the industry well and truly disrupted.
+Making real use of these innovative ideas helps to set new agendas in the market and lead other brands to adopt these changes.

 Unfortunately, too many brands remain to place their own convenience first.
 Instead of understanding the true power of the customer, companies use methods that are easy and available for them.
 Whilst assuming this will help to bring them considerable benefits, their survival is only a matter of time.